Where To Use BPQL

 - In the Incidents tab - Search incidents in the selected Environment and folder.
 You can search active incidents or incidents resolved in the last 24 hours.

-- In the Correlation editor - Filter which alerts are correlated by the pattern.
+- In the Alert Correlation editor - Filter which alerts are correlated by the pattern.

 - In the Changes section - Search for specific tag values in changes associated with the incident to help identify the incident's Root Cause.